-Appendix H
+American Association of State Highway and Transportation | 235

 Test Vehicle Selection Procedures

-T

 his appendix provides a description of the procedures used to select the small car and light truck test vehicles recommended herein.
 As automobile manufacturers revise vehicle designs more

-frequently, it is possible that vehicle sizes and/or major characteristics may change significantly over a very short time.
+frequently and with the potential for high gasoline prices affecting the demand for large passenger cars and light trucks, it is possible that vehicle sizes and/or major characteristics may change signifi cantly over a very short time.
 In that event, it is recommended that the procedures described below be utilized to select new test vehicles on an interim basis, without a complete updating of the impact performance evaluation guidelines.
-Some limited full-scale testing of any new test vehicles may be needed to accurately identify the relevance of changes in test vehicle sizes.
+Some limited full-scale testing of any new test vehicles may be needed to accu- rately identify the relevance of changes in test vehicle sizes.

-The process of selecting the appropriate vehicle types and sizes for use as a surrogate for the entire vehicle fleet begins with an analysis of the curb weight distributions of all vehicles sold in the nation for a given year.
-Note that for some vehicles, especially SUVs, curb weight can vary significantly depending upon variations in the basic vehicle design, such as four-wheel drive or extended cabs on pickups.
+The process of selecting the appropriate vehicle types and sizes for use as a surrogate for the entire vehicle fleet begins with an analysis of the curb weight distributions of all vehicles sold in the na- tion for a given year.
+Note that for some vehicles, especially SUVs, curb weight can vary signifi cantly depending upon variations in the basic vehicle design, such as four-wheel drive or extended cabs on pickups.
 Tabulated curb weight and sales data should correctly identify the proportion of each vehicle

 model that incorporated these important optional features.
 Also note that other optional features, such as engine size and wheel diameter can modestly affect vehicle weight.
-When possible, the mass associated with the most popular variations of these less important vehicle options should be used in data tabulation.
-Detailed vehicle sales data can be obtained from the Automotive Yearbook, published by Wards Communications, Inc., (159) or the Market Data Book, published by the Automotive News magazine (39).
+When possible, the mass associated with the most popular variations of these less important vehicle options should be used in data tabula- tion.
+Detailed vehicle sales data can be obtained from the Automotive Yearbook, published by Wards Communications, Inc., (147) or the Market Data Book, published by the Automotive News magazine (37).
 Tabulations of vehicle weights from the 2002 Automotive Yearbook are shown in Tables H-1 and H-2.
 Tables such as these can be used to determine the tails of the vehicle weight distribution.
 Table H-1 lists the lightest vehicles sold in 2002 and Table H-2 lists the heaviest vehicles sold.
 Vehicles in Table

 H-1 are in mass order beginning with the lightest vehicle sold and extending upward.
 Table H-2 lists the upper end of the vehicle spectrum and vehicles are presented in order of descending mass.
 The last column in both tables represents the percentage of vehicles sold with a mass equal to or less than the listed model.
 Note that these tables exclude specialty vehicles with sales volumes of less than 4,000 units.
 In 2002, there were a total of 16.8 million vehicles sold in the United States, and a vehicle model with only 4,000 units sold would represent only 0.02 percent of total vehicle sales.